Evasion Under Blockchain Sanctions: Sanction Effectiveness

-\begin{subsubsection}{Reduction in Post-Sanction Activity} We extended the previous study of Wang et al.~\cite{10.1145/3543507.3583217}, by examining a comprehensive dataset spanning 966 days before and 957 days after the \ac{OFAC} sanctions on \ac{TC}.
+We extended the previous study of Wang et al.~\cite{DBLP:conf/www/WangCQZGBLG23} by examining a comprehensive dataset spanning \TCPreSanctionPeriod before and \TCSanctionPeriod after the \ac{OFAC} sanctions on \ac{TC}.
 Table~\ref{tab:sanction_impact} shows a substantial reduction in the number of transactions, unique addresses, and total volumes for both \ac{TC} deposits and withdrawals.
-Specifically, post-sanction deposit volume fell to only \textbf{28.97\%} of pre-sanction levels when comparing equivalently long time periods.
+Specifically, post-sanction deposit volume fell to only \textbf{28.97\%} of pre-sanction levels when comparing near equivalently long time periods.
 Figures~\ref{fig:temporal_analysis} displays the daily statistics for deposits and withdrawals.
-Following the announcement of the sanctions, we observed a significant increase in withdrawal transactions (labeled as Peak~\circled{P}).
+Following the announcement of the sanctions, we observed a significant increase in withdrawal transactions (labeled as Peak~\circledP).
 This peak represents the highest daily withdrawal transaction count after \ac{OFAC} sanctions and also indicates a mass exodus from \ac{TC}, suggesting that users were prompted to withdraw their assets due to heightened uncertainty.

 \end{subsubsection}